PaulLeung93/LobbyLens/app/src/main/java/io/github/paulleung93/lobbylens/markdown/lobbylens.md

 ○	TensorFlow Lite: For running the FaceNet model for true facial recognition.
 ●	Networking: Retrofit2 for handling API calls.
 ●	Image Loading: Coil for fetching, caching, and displaying company logos.
-●	API: OpenSecrets.org for all campaign finance data.
+●	API: FEC (Federal Election Commission) API for all legislator and campaign finance data.
 ●	Logo API: A third-party logo-finding service is used to automatically find company logos.

 Final Project Architecture (MVVM)
 This structure separates concerns, making the app scalable, testable, and maintainable.
 ●	MainActivity.kt: The single activity entry point; its only job is to host the Jetpack Compose navigation.
 ●	data/: The data layer, responsible for all data sources.
-○	model/Models.kt: Contains all Kotlin data classes (e.g., Organization, Legislator) used for parsing API responses.
+○	model/Models.kt: Contains all Kotlin data classes (e.g., FecCandidate) used for parsing API responses.
-○	network/OpenSecretsApiService.kt: The Retrofit interface defining the API endpoints.
+○	network/FecApiService.kt: The Retrofit interface defining the API endpoints.
 ○	network/RetrofitInstance.kt: The singleton object that provides a configured Retrofit instance.
 ○	repository/PoliticianRepository.kt: The single source of truth for data; it abstracts away the network calls from the ViewModels.
 ●	domain/: The domain layer for core business logic.